YoussefSoliman96/music/README.md

 ## Distinctiveness and Complexity:

-### Project Description:
+### Project Structure:

-This project consists of 3 main parts: frontend, backend and Spotify API.
+This project consists of 3 main parts: frontend, backend and Spotify API:
-Frontend: Used functional components for this project as they are more compatible with the latest React versions, each feature was presented using a separate component.
+- Frontend: Used functional components for this project as they are more compatible with the latest React versions, each feature was presented using a separate component.
-Backend: Used Python models, class serializers and React Router to control everything on the backend including Data and Routing.
+- Backend: Used Python models, class serializers and React Router to control everything on the backend including Data and Routing.
-Spotify API:
+- Spotify API:
   - Used the Spotify API to authenticate users using their spotify account and giving them an authentication token.
   - The authentication token is automatically used again after the expiration period to avoid requesting more tokens unnecessarily.
   - Data is being fetched continuously from the Room creator's Spotify player and sent to the main room.

 ### Motivation